isbeorn/nina.docs/docs/advanced/autofocus.md

 Note that for Contrast Detection methods, only the inner crop ratio is available.
 In addition, for the Statistics contrast detection method, it will only work if the camera can subsample to the required ROI.

-### Backlash IN and OUT
+### Backlash

 Most focusers suffer from some degree of backlash, which is a certain amount of "slippage" when reversing directions.
 That backlash can be precisely measured and compensated in software.
 For most focusers, the IN (when the focuser switches back to an inwards direction after moving outwards) and OUT (when focuser switches back to an outwards direction after moving inwards) are identical.
-A separate section on measuring backlash is available in the [Backlash Measurement Section](../backlashmeasurement)

-This setting, expressed in focuser steps, compensates for backlash, and affects more than the autofocus, as it will affect focuser movements whenever the focuser direction is reversed.
-Since the autofocus routine will reverse the focuser direction at least twice, it is critical to have the backlash numbers properly dialed in.
+N.I.N.A. offers two backlash compensation methods:
+* Absolute:
+  When the focuser changes directions, an absolute value will be added to the focuser movement.
+  Backlash IN: when the focuser changes from moving outwards to moving inwards the Backlash IN value will be added Backlash OUT: when the focuser changes from moving inwards to moving outwards the Backlash OUT value will be added
+ * Overshoot:
+  This method will compensate for Backlash by overshooting the target position by a large amount and then moving the focuser back to the initially requested position.
+  Due to this compensation the last movement of the focuser will always be in the same direction (either always inwards or always outwards)

+> Absolute is indicated for focusers with relatively small backlash and requires a more accurate measurement of the amount of backlash, while Overshoot is more forgiving and can be safely used for most focusers.

+**Backlash IN/OUT**
+* The focuser backlash in the IN (decreasing position) and OUT (increasing position) directions, expressed in focuser steps.

+> When Overshoot is choosen, only ONE between Backlash IN and OUT must be set!
+When setting IN, the amount will be applied on each inward movement, so the final movement will always be outwards.
+For Backlash OUT, it will be the other way around

 ### Binning